Pavia, Iloilo: Etymology

 The last theory seems to be supported by circumstantial historical evidence: it was also in 1862 that an independent parish dedicated to Saint Monica was established by an Augustinian friar, Policarpio Minayo.
 But it was only in 1889 when construction of the famous brick church—as it now stands—began.
 It was envisioned and built in the Byzantine style, with Romanesque design elements.
 Two Greek crosses dominate the facade, and the transept is round set against the rear wall.
 It is unique in the whole of Panay Island, as it is the only church built entirely of red brick, inside and out.
 Quite significantly, the church design was apparently inspired by the ancient royal arched basilica of San Michele Maggiore in Pavia, Italy—minus the front columns.

 History

-Pavia was settled by primitive Malays and later by Chinese approximately between the 15th and 16th centuries, corroborated by archaeological work at a Chinese burial ground in Cabugao Sur.
-The settlement had an estimated population of 200 to 400.
+Pavia was initially settled by primitive Malays, followed by the arrival of Chinese immigrants between the 15th and 16th centuries.
+Archaeological excavations at a Chinese burial ground in Cabugao Sur have provided evidence of these early settlements, suggesting a population of around 200 to 400.

-Separating from town of Jaro, Pavia was officially established in 1848, during the Spanish Colonial Era, by thirteen landowners in what used to be a “camping place”, a “settlement place” or an “abandoned place”.
+During the Spanish Colonial Era, Pavia officially separated from the town of Jaro and was established as an independent entity in 1848.
+Thirteen landowners came together to transform what was once a "camping place," a "settlement place," or an "abandoned place" into a thriving community.

-Pavia became a part of Santa Barbara in 1901 and then in 1904 part of Iloilo City.
-In 1907, Pavia, together with Leganes, Iloilo and Jaro seceded from Iloilo City to become the suburb Jaro.
-Petronilo Gumban governed Pavia from 1916 until his election as Presidente Municipal of Jaro in 1920.
-In 1921, Pavia led by Delfin Gumban became an independent municipality.
+Over time, Pavia experienced changes in its administrative status.
+It became part of Santa Barbara in 1901 and then joined Iloilo City in 1904.
+However, in 1907, Pavia, along with Leganes and Jaro, seceded from Iloilo City to form the suburb of Jaro.
+Petronilo Gumban served as the leader of Pavia from 1916 until his election as Presidente Municipal of Jaro in 1920.
+In 1921, under the leadership of Delfin Gumban, Pavia regained its status as an independent municipality.

+In the 21st century, Pavia has rapidly emerged as one of the most populous suburban areas within the Iloilo metropolitan area.
+Once known primarily as a hub for the province's agricultural industry, the town has steadily transformed into a thriving center of commerce, largely influenced by its proximity to Iloilo City.
+Major developers such as Sta.
+Lucia Land, Robinsons Land, and International Builders Corporation have invested in the area.

 Geography

+Pavia is 10 km north of Iloilo City.
+It is bordered by the Iloilo City districts of Jaro and Mandurriao to the east and south, respectively; the towns of Leganes to the northeast; Santa Barbara to the north; San Miguel to the west; and Oton to the southwest.
+Pavia is a part of Metro Iloilo-Guimaras area.
+Due to its close proximity to the urban core of the metropolitan area, it is one of the most urbanized towns in the province.

+Pavia is the smallest municipality in terms of area in Iloilo, covering only 2715 ha.
+The municipality is the Regional Agro-Industrial Center for Western Visayas.

 Barangays

 Pavia is politically subdivided into 18 barangays.
+Each barangay consists of puroks and some have sitios.